wavefrontHQ/docs/pages/doc/documentation_getting_started.md

 <tbody>
 <tr>
 <td width="60%"><strong>REST API</strong> reference documentation is available:
-<ul><li>From the gear icon in the top left inside the product (see screenshot).
+<ul><li>From the gear icon in the top right on the taskbar inside the product (see screenshot).
 This option shows you the current version on your cluster.</li>
 <li>From the <a href="https://code.vmware.com/apis/714/wavefront-rest">VMware Code website</a>.
 This option shows the most recent version.</li>
 </ul>
 </td>